TeRyZh/Website/_pages/about.md

 Research Aeras
 ======
 ### Transportation AI and Data Science
-The application of computer vision, LiDAR, and remote sensing to collect high-resolution data to enable research and innovations.
-Advanced machine learning for traffic modeling, control and prediction.
+Applying computer vision, LiDAR, and drone-based remote sensing to collect high-resolution data for research and innovations.
+Scientific machine learning for traffic modeling, control and prediction.

 ### Robotics with Mobility Applications
 Connected and Automated Vehicle and Highway, Smart Mobility and Operational Design, and Wireless Communications & IoT.

 ### Arterial Management and Operations
 Automated Traffic Signal Performance Measures (ATSPMs), Adaptive Signal Control Technology (ASCT) and Traffic Flow Theory.